 1. Step back- To some extent, potty training is hands-on.
 You need to stand behind your child and be there for him.
 But we were guilty sometimes of asking him every second of the day if he needed to go.
 Your child needs to learn how to go on his own.
 Gently reminding a few times, at the very beginning of your training, is enough.

 The biggest learning experience for your child is his accidents.
-Show how sad you are – but don’t get angry.
-Your child will feel bad about it and want to do better.
+Your child will naturally feel bad about it and want to do better.

 Potty training will need to be an independent experience, this is a basic skill your child will need to be fully trained outside of the home as well.